pubnub/pubnub-mcp-server/resources/sdk_docs/javascript_presence.md

 # Presence API for JavaScript SDK

-Presence tracks who is online/offline and stores custom state information:
+Presence lets you track online/offline users and their custom state:
 - Joins/leaves on channels
-- Channel occupancy (user count)
+- Channel occupancy
 - Channels a UUID is subscribed to
-- Presence state per user
+- Presence state

+Supported async patterns: Callbacks, Promises, and Async/Await (recommended).
+Use try...catch to receive error status.

+## Here now

 Requires Presence add-on enabled for your key in the Admin Portal.
-For presence event streams, see Presence Events.
-Recommended async pattern: Async/Await with try...catch for error statuses.

-## Here now

-Requires Presence

-Returns current channel state: list of UUIDs subscribed and total occupancy.
-Cache: 3-second response caching.
+Returns current channel state: UUIDs subscribed and total occupancy.
+Cache: 3 seconds.

 ### Method(s)